jamesamcgaha/supernow/posts/querying-related-tables.md

 **Cons:**
 1. Have to create and save the database view configuration, so doesn't make sense for one-off or ad-hoc queries.
 2. The records returned by a database view are read-only.
 3. Unlike the other options that do a true database join (RLQUERY and JOIN), a database doesn't by default include GROUP BY or DISTINCT to ensure that more than one row is not returned for each matching base table record (so if you have a database view to join sys_user to the manager field on the sys_user_group table, then a user who is the manager of two groups will have two rows in your database view).
-Can't get around this by grouping by the base table sys_id in the list view or using GlideAggregate, but that can be less convenient then being able to access the base table rows directly.
+Can't get around this by grouping by the base table sys_id in the list view or using GlideAggregate, but that can be less convenient than being able to access the base table rows directly.
 4. When querying a database view through a script, you are limited to only querying 10,000 rows by default unless you adjust the property glide.db.max_view_records.
 ### 6. Other options
-1. With GlideRecord scripting, can manually do the same idea as SUBQUERY or addJoinQuery by iterating through a seperate GlideRecord query to build an array of values and then including those as the value for an IN condition in the main GlideRecord.
+1. With GlideRecord scripting, can manually do the same idea as SUBQUERY or addJoinQuery by iterating through a separate GlideRecord query to build an array of values and then including those as the value for an IN condition in the main GlideRecord.
 2. For some simple use cases where you don't need to perform an operation on or retrieve the full data for records, you might be able to accomplish your goal with a GlideAggregate query.
 Like if you need just the names of users who are the manager of two or more group records, then you could query the sys_user table with RLQUERY and >=2, but it also would work to do a GlideAggregate on sys_user_group with `groupBy('manager')` and `addHaving('COUNT','>=',2)`.
 3. Similar to the GlideAggregate option, you can get similar results in a list view query by switching to the related table and grouping by the reference field.
 For info on improving grouping performance and grouping by dot-walked columns, see [Advanced List View Grouping](advanced-list-view-grouping.html).